wroyca/rounded-window-corners/README.md

     just install
     ```

-After this, the extensions will be installed to
+After this, the extension will be installed to
 `~/.local/share/gnome-shell/extensions`.

 ## Development